timdeschryver/eslint-plugin-ngrx/docs/rules/use-selector-in-select.md

-# Use selector in select
+# Use Selector In Select

-> Using a selector in a select method is preferred in favor of strings or props drilling
+> Using a selector in a select method is preferred in favor of strings or props drilling.

 It's recommended to use selectors to get data out of the state tree.
 A selector is memoized, thus this has the benefit that it's faster because the result is cached and will only be recalculated when it's needed.